By the end of Year 3, it was abundantly clear our first acquisition was in trouble.

 Once we started getting traction, we repeated the effort.
 We’ve launched a total of seven additional waves of articles for the website, six internally developed and one (larger) that produced by outsourced writers.
 Higher success rates make the economics attractive.

 The Jump to LightSpeed: Ezoic

-I breathed a sigh of relief once our traffic crawled north of 25,000 unique visitors per month.
-It was party time.
-We could start to shop our business to higher ad networks.
+I breathed a sigh of relief once our traffic crawled north of 15,000 visitors per month.
+We could shop our business to higher paying ad networks.

-We flipped the website over to Ezoic’s platform, which helped us at three levels:
+We moved the website onto Ezoic’s platform, which helped us three ways:

 - Automated optimization of website layout for specific types of users

 - Higher advertising rates due to more competition in the auction

 - Sped up key pages using a free CDN and file compression